 The craziest thing of all: I started to see my nose on other people.

-Finally having proof that I am Irish, 64 percent in fact, doesn’t actually change much.
+Now, finally having proof that I am Irish, 64 percent in fact, doesn’t actually change much.
 But being more aware of my ancestral background and DNA makeup helped me connect to the location we were exploring in a way I never expected.
 It was thrilling to spend time in the place where my family has deep rooted origins.

 Ireland (Dublin) Destination Guide